Filaga-Pizza-in-Chelsea-Market

 Load up a Metrocard (or just tap your card these days), call some friends, mentally prepare yourself to feast, and head to any and all of the below for a meal that may make you want to relocate here permanently.

-We’ve organized this list by neighborhood, and have made sure to note restaurants that offer vegetarian, vegan, and gluten-free options.
+We’ve included a map at the end so it’s easy peasy to find the best pizza in Manhattan near you, and have made sure to note restaurants that offer vegetarian, vegan, and gluten-free options.

 Now get out there, and report back to me what your favorite pizza places in Manhattan are – the borough’s finest pies await you!